-We offer assistance and access to a wide range of services to help newcomers in Canada, from education and training, immigration, employment, health, housing, legal, financial, social and recreational.
+We offer a wide range of immigrant services to help newcomers settle smoothly in Canada, from education and training, immigration, employment, health, housing, legal, financial, social and recreational.

 Newcomer Information Centre

-A Newcomer Information Centre (NIC) is your first stop in your transition to a new life in Canada.
-At each NIC location, our professional, friendly, knowledgeable and multilingual staff provide free one-on-one information and referral services.
+Newcomer Information Centre: A Newcomer Information Centre (NIC) is your first stop in your transition to a new life in Canada.
+At five NIC locations across the Greater Toronto Area (GTA), our professional, friendly, knowledgeable and multilingual staff provide free one-on-one information and referral services.

 Newcomer Information Centre (NIC) Online